giacomopj/py-package-template/README.md

       git add poetry.lock
       git commit -m "Added <newdependency>"

-  Such addition implies re-building the Docker image
+  Adding a dependency implies re-building the Docker image

 - How to generate automatic documentation from the code in a specific format <myformat> (e.g. html) (\*):